220usamaahmed/FileSystemEmulator/README.md

 If the block is not the last block, the second byte directs us to the next block we need to complete our file.
 If the block is indeed the last block, the next byte tells us how many bytes inside that block are actually used by the file.

 ## Capacity
-Since we are using only a single byte to refer to the next block and each block has a size of 256 bytes, we can have a maximum capacity of
+Since we are using only a single byte to refer to the next block (we can configure to use more) and each block has a size of 256 bytes, we can have a maximum capacity of
 256 x 256 = 65536 bytes with this configuration.
 The limit is set to this number because if we were to save only one very large file, this would be the file size limit for that file.

 We need also keep in mind that not all this space is usable as some space is used by the headers and some space will be used by the descriptor table (explained below).